Sammccarthypotter/2-2_lammps_git/doc/src/dump_image.rst

 for an absolute color map the numeric value of 5.0 should map to red.
 But for a fractional map, the numeric value of 0.75 should map to red, since 5.0 is 3/4 of the way from -10.0 to 10.0.
+An *absolute* color map is one in which the numeric settings associated with assigned colors are specified explicitly as values within the range.

+A *fractional* color map is one in which the numeric settings associated with assigned colors are specified as a fractional position within the range.

+For a continuous color map, the numeric settings are the specific values each color is assigned to.
+For a discrete color map, the numeric settings are the bounds of each sub-range.
+For a sequential color map, the numeric settings is the width of all the sub-ranges.
+For example if the overall range is from -10.0 to 10.0, and the color red is to be assigned to atoms with an attribute value of 5.0, then for an absolute color map the numeric value of 5.0 should map to red.
+But for a fractional map, the numeric value of 0.75 should map to red, since 5.0 is 3/4 of the way from -10.0 to 10.0.

 The *delta* setting must be specified for all styles, but is only used for the *sequential* style; otherwise the setting is ignored.
+It specifies the bin size of the sub-ranges of values described above, For example, if the overall range is from :math:`-10.0` to :math:`10.0` and a *delta* of :math:`1.0` is used, then 20 colors will be assigned to a series of sub-ranges.
+The first sub-range will be from :math:`-10.0 \le \text{color1} < -9.0`, the second from for the *sequential* style; otherwise the setting is ignored.
 It specifies the bin size of the sub-ranges of values described above, For example, if the overall range is from :math:`-10.0` to